An Introduction to Credit Card Sign-Up Bonuses

 - British Airways American Express Premier Plus Credit Card

-I would highlight that all of the American Express cards mentioned above could be converted to Avios and as such also fall within this category.
+I would highlight that all of the American Express card points mentioned above could be converted to Avios and as such also fall within this category.

 - American Express Preferred Rewards Gold Card (see above)